Inequalities for entropies and dimensions: Introduction

 and for every triple of variables $\xi_1,\xi_2,\xi_3$ we have

 The latter inequality corresponds to the inequality

 for conditional entropies (defined as $H(\xi\cnd\eta)=H(\xi,\eta)-H(\eta)$).

 For a long time no other valid inequalities for entropies (except positive linear combinations of Shannon's inequalities) were known.
-Then Zhang and Yeung~\cite{zhang-yeung} found an inequality that was not a positive linear combination of Shannon's inequalities, and since then a lot of other inequalities were found.
+Then Zhang and Yeung~\cite{zhang-yeung} found an inequality that is not a positive linear combination of Shannon's inequalities, and since then a lot of other inequalities of this type (\emph{non-Shannon inequalities}) were found.
 It became clear that the set of all valid linear inequalities for entropies has a complex structure (see, e.g.,~\cite{matus-csirmaz}).
-On the other hand, it became also clear that this set is very fundamental since it can be equivalently defined in combinatorial terms, in terms of subgroups size, and in terms of Kolmogorov complexity.
+On the other hand, it became also clear that this set is very fundamental since it can be equivalently defined in combinatorial terms, in terms of subgroups size, and in terms of Kolmogorov complexity (see~\cite[Chapter 10]{suv} for the historical account and references).
 In this paper we use these characterizations to get one more equivalent characterization of this set, now in terms of Hausdorff and packing dimensions.

 Let us recall briefly the characterizations in terms of Kolmogorov complexity and subgroup sizes; more details and proofs can be found in~\cite[Chapter~10]{suv}.